auth0/java-jwt/README.md

 ```

 When creating a Token with the `JWT.create()` you can specify a custom Claim by calling `withClaim()` and passing both the name and the value.
+withClaim() can be used to pass Map of <String, Object>.
+Only primitives and collections are allowed here.
+Warning: Using custom classes is not guranteed to serialize without issues.

 ```java
 String token = JWT.create()